-Subscription services have proliferated in recent years, from popular software like Adobe Creative Cloud to monthly subscriptions for everything from TV channels to cute underwear.
-While it’s easy to sign up for a subscription and forget about it, especially if it only costs a few dollars a month, they can really add up over time.
+Subscription services have proliferated in recent years, for everything from TV channels to cute underwear.
+It’s easy to sign up for a subscription and forget about it, especially if it only costs a few dollars a month.
+But they can really add up over time.

 One way to cut down on subscriptions is to survey your bank statement at the end of each month and evaluate which subscription charges are truly worth it.

 If you don’t want to take the time to do this yourself, you can set up an account with Trim, a service dedicated to helping you clear out your unused subscriptions.
 They’ll even negotiate your bills for you on your behalf!

 Related: Use Trim and Truebill to cut out costly subscriptions you don’t use

 11. Lifestyle inflation

 I recently read that “lifestyle inflation is when a treat becomes a habit” and that has really stuck with me.

 Whether you just got a pay raise or started a lucrative side hustle, it can feel incredibly freeing to have a little extra cash left over at the end of each month.
 While it’s tempting to treat yourself and celebrate your new success, you shouldn’t let lifestyle inflation eat into your budget.
 By living within your means and socking away any additional money you earn into savings and investments, you can set yourself up to achieve financial freedom.